Stay tuned for a story of frustration, confusion and disbelief

 It is the beginning of an unremarkable day.
 A day filled with errands and a “to dos” list that has built up over the previous weeks, and one Claire would only mark a true success if she can get that towering skyscraper of a checklist down to a manageable apartment building or duplex.

 One of her many missions is to return to her local repair shop to follow up on a previous conversation she has had with them.
 Not so long ago, while getting her car serviced, the mechanic on duty had let her know that her timing belt was cracking.
 It sounded serious, but Claire was assured it wasn’t something that needed to be fixed now, but definitely something to look at the next time she was in.

 That time is now.
 It has been a while and Claire feels this is something she can’t put off for too long.
-Though Claire wis brilliant in many aspects of her life, the astrophysics of cars is certainly not one of them.
+Though Claire was brilliant in many aspects of her life, the astrophysics of car repair is certainly not one of them.
 A cracking timing belt?
 That not only sounds serious, but also a problem that is actively getting worse.

 She pulled into the service shop.

 Pivoting out of her car and striding up to the front desk, she comes across not one but two service representatives behind the counter.
 One, we’ll call him GuyONE, is immediately alert and responds to this new customer.
 The other gentleman, now suitably labeled GuyTWO, continues some mysterious work on his computer without any change in his manner or position.

 Claire speaks, “Hi.
 The last time I was in, they said my timing belt was cracking, so can we replace that?”

 GuyONE responds, “That can’t be right, they can’t see the timing belt.
 Was it maybe the alternator belt or the AC belt?”

 Claire, sharing what she has been told, “They said timing belt.”

 GuyTWO bluntly chimes into the conversation, without looking up at Claire, to repeat, “Alternator belt or AC belt?”